Artist statement on the series.

 Rear Window

-One balcony might host a large satellite dish, while the adjacent landing serves as a storage space.
-In Southeast Asia, air conditioning units form their own facade, while in Northern Europe, a Christmas tree planted in the courtyard has grown into a massive obstacle.
-This series explores the rear sides of buildings in metropolises worldwide, capturing international differences and the resulting global chaos.
+Rear views of homes in older cities often evolve more organically, as neat layouts are disrupted by encroaching greenery.
+A balcony might host a large satellite dish while an adjacent landing serves as storage space.
+In Southeast Asia, air conditioning units form their own façade; in Northern Europe, a Christmas tree planted in a courtyard has grown into a massive obstacle.

 Outline